dinhphu951998/Crawl-Subjects/README.md

 1. Open the HCMUT course registration page in your browser
 2. Open the browser's Developer Console (F12 or Right-click → Inspect → Console)
 3. Ensure jQuery is available on the page (the script uses `$`)
+4. You must search (load) all subjects so that they are visible on the page

 ### Basic Usage